framps/golang_tutorial/trafficLight/v1/README.md

 Two trafficlights TL1 and TL2 are simulated (see below their location in the crossing).
 A traffic light manager loads different traffic light programs in an endless loop, runs them for 15 seconds and switches to the next program.
 All programs are separated by a 5 second warning blink program which blinks the yellow LEDs.
 CTRL-C will terminate the endless loop.

+Either build the executable for Raspberry with `buildAndRun` or just execute `trafficlight_arm`.

 ### Location of traffic lights

 ```